andrezero/andretorgal.site.old/content/pages/about/story.md

 <p class="year">1996</p>

 Despite all the art in my life, I did learn a lot during my Economics degree.
 The insane amount of maths, statistics and econometrics was too much for me to cope with.
-But I did acquire an incredible set of tools for modelling reality and developed strong analytical skills.
+But I did acquire an incredible set of tools for modeling reality and developed strong analytical skills.

 My favourite subjects were Behavioural Economics, Political Economy and History of Economic Thought.
 But, being pragmatic about my chances at a good job, I took on some Marketing and Management classes and even threw a bit of Finance in the mix.